dashpay/docs/masternodes/setup.rst

 and generate new keys in order to be accepted by the DIP3 consensus rules.
 This procedure involves five basic steps:

-1. Install the Dash software
+1. Set up your server and install the Dash software
 2. Generate a BLS key pair
 3. Prepare a ProRegTx transaction
 4. Sign the ProRegTx transaction